aannapureddy/faux_sure/README.md

 ### Why you might like Faux Sure
 - You like working with Jupyter Notebooks and Ipython
-- You are more concerned with solving the domain logic than optimized code
+- You are more concerned with solving the domain logic than writing optimized code
 - You appreciate the security of a strongly typed system
 - You write short scripts over a common memory resource with complex logic
 - You like objects and have an imperative mood.
 But are afraid of regressions
-- You are more concerned with correctness and human understanding over performance
+- You are preoccupied with correctness and human understanding.
+The final solution can wait.

 ### Why Faux Sure might not be right for you
 - You've already got the domain logic figured out completely
-- You find strong typing difficult to work with
+- You find strong typing difficult to work with.
 - You care about performance.
 You care about memory overhead.
 - You already have a database connected with Check statements
 - You'd rather not have code with Side Effects.